-Australia is Gavi’s largest donor and strongest supporter in Asia.
-In addition, Australian’s contribution to immunology, virology, vaccine development and global public health combined with their successful domestic immunisation record demonstrates the government’s strong commitment to immunisation.
+Australia is Gavi’s second largest donor and strongest supporter in Asia.
+In addition, Australia’s contribution to immunology, virology, vaccine development and global public health, combined with their successful domestic immunisation record demonstrates the government’s strong commitment to immunisation.
 As such, the country has taken a leadership role in the region and beyond.

 Click on Direct, IFFIm, AMC or Matching Fund in the above key to toggle their data on the graph, click again to show the data

 Direct Contributions (including Matching Fund)

 Received contributions: non-US$ contributions for 2000-2022 are expressed in US$ equivalents using the exchange rates on the dates of receipt.
 For 2014-2022 where contributions were hedged to mitigate currency risk exposure, these have been expressed using the rates applicable to the hedge agreement.